-Do you know your business’s major risk factors?
-Don’t wait to find out what you need to cover until after you suffer a loss.
-Prevent an expensive disaster with these types of business insurance.
+Don’t wait to find out what types of insurance you need until after you suffer a loss.
+Prevent an expensive disaster by safeguarding your business early on.

 1. General liability insurance